Vadlusk/bike-share-redux/README.md

 # Usage

-To use this site, visit our heroku page at https://serene-temple-75536.herokuapp.com/
+To use this site, visit our site at https://serene-temple-75536.herokuapp.com/
 Or,
 fork and clone this repository.
 Then from the root directory, run ```bundle install```.